ogbrown/ogbrown-courses/README.md

 # Live Demo

-To see latest version visit https://dev.ogbrown.com
+To see a current version with live data visit https://dev.ogbrown.com

 ## Local Demo
 In order to run the application you should configure your Database server correctly.